marvin1099/OpenRCT-Plugin-PM-/README.md

 [Usage](#usage)

 # Description
-A bady optimized portable OpenRCT plugin package manager written in python.
+A somewhat structured portable OpenRCT plugin package manager and downloader written in python.
 The script gets all the plugins from the
 https://openrct2plugins.org/
-website mostly by web-scraping.
+website by web-scraping and then from the github api.
-Right now i working on a new version, so you can look forward to that.
+The new version is out now and the config is now changed so it is compatible with v0.5 and above.

 # Install
 First you need to download python and the python dependency